Kerrick/hello-world/README.md

 # hello-world
 Learning Github

-I have been learning programing for about 2 weeks and just got a Github account!
+I have been learning programming for about 2 weeks and just got a Github account!